-The Cong concentrates on the communes of Muong Te District, Lai Chau province.
-Economy mainly bases on upland cultivation with outdated farming techniques such as deforestation, burning fields, digging holes and spreading seeds.
-Nowadays, they know how to use hoes and traction, know cotton growing but do not know fabric weaving; there are some additional occupations, such as knitting, knitting rattan mat dyed red; hunting and gathering still remain.
+The Cong are concentrated in the communes of Muong Te District, Lai Chau province.
+Their economy is mainly based on upland cultivation with out-dated farming techniques such as deforestation, burning fields, digging holes and spreading seeds.
+Nowadays, they know how to use hoes and traction, know cotton growing but do not know fabric weaving.
+There are some additional occupations, such as knitting, hunting and gathering.

 2 - Ha Nhi Ethnic Group

-The Ha Nhi settled mainly along the Vietnam-China border, Vietnam and Laos border in the districts of Bat Xat (Lao Cai), Muong Te (Lai Chau).
-The Ha nhi early knows growing rice on terrace fields.
-They are good at clearing the fields on the mountain slopes with to the skilled water canals as well as growing on plough fields and hoe fields.
-Raising livestock and poultry is developed under grazing style, buffaloes are grazed in the forest with the number of hundreds.
-Handicraft includes weaving and knitting; gathering also plays a significant role in daily life.
+The Ha Nhi settled mainly along the Vietnamese-Chinese and Vietnamese-Laotian border in the districts of Bat Xat (Lao Cai), and Muong Te (Lai Chau).
+The Ha Nhi grow rice on terraced fields, and they are skilled at clearing the fields on the mountain slopes.
+Raising livestock and poultry is done with grazing, and buffaloes are grazed in the forest, often numbering in the hundreds.
+Handicraft includes weaving and knitting, and gathering also plays a significant role in daily life.

 3. La Hu ethnic group

-The La Hu concentrates on the communes of Pa U, Pa Ve Su, Ka Lang of Muong Te district, Lai Chau province.
-The La Hu mainly does shifting cultivation with high rotation rate.
-Recently, they have gradually shifted to growing on terrace fields.
-The La Hu is famous for weaving (tray of rice, rattan chair) and gorging.
-Hunting, fishing and gathering play a particularly important role in the economic life.
+The La Hu are concentrated in the communes of Pa U, Pa Ve Su, Ka Lang of Muong Te district, Lai Chau province.
+The La Hu mainly carries out shifting cultivation with a high rotation rate.
+Recently, they have gradually shifted to growing on terraced fields.
+The La Hu are famous for weaving and gorging.
+Hunting, fishing and gathering play a particularly important role in their economic life.

 4. Lo Lo Ethnic Group

-The Lo Lo resides mainly in the districts of Dong Van, Meo Vac (Ha Giang), Bao Lac (Cao Bang), Muong Khuong (Lao Cai).
-The Lo Lo mainly does wet farming and sedentary cultivation; family raising relatively develops and creates a source of considerable benefit.
+The Lo Lo reside mainly in the districts of Dong Van, Meo Vac (Ha Giang), Bao Lac (Cao Bang), and Muong Khuong (Lao Cai).
+The Lo Lo mainly practice wet farming and sedentary cultivation.

 5. Phu La Ethnic Group